Viking Age: Political model

-The first of two main components to the political model is the external "pull" factor, which suggests that the weak political bodies of Britain and Western Europe made for an attractive target for Viking raiders.
+The first of two main components to the political model is the external "pull" factor, which suggests that the weak political bodies of Britain and Western Europe, especially after the death in January 814 of Charlemagne, made them attractive targets for Viking raiders.
 The reasons for these weaknesses vary, but generally can be simplified into decentralised polities, or religious sites.
 As a result, Viking raiders found it easy to sack and then retreat from these areas which were thus frequently raided.
 The second case is the internal "push" factor, which coincides with a period just before the Viking Age in which Scandinavia was undergoing a mass centralisation of power in the modern-day countries of Denmark, Sweden, and especially Norway.
 This centralisation of power forced hundreds of chieftains from their lands, which were slowly being appropriated by the kings and dynasties that began to emerge.
 As a result, many of these chiefs sought refuge elsewhere, and began harrying the coasts of the British Isles and Western Europe.
 Anders Winroth argues that purposeful choices by warlords "propelled the Viking Age movement of people from Scandinavia."